yantonov/alias/README.md

 3. shell/command interpreter

 ## Usage
-1. Put the executable to PATH, and name it the same as the target program (program without alias support)
+1. Put the executable under PATH, and name it the same as the target program (program without alias support)
 You can get prebuilt binaries [here](https://github.com/yantonov/alias/releases)
 2. Write config (config.toml) and put it near the executable
 (a sample config will be created at the first launch if it does not exist)